Offering Strength to Young Women

 • Apply For Assistance

-Our goal is to help single moms with MBC by providing financial assistance for basic human needs: A roof over their head, warmth in the cold, food on the table.
+Our goal is to help young women with MBC by providing financial assistance for basic human needs: A roof over their head, warmth in the cold, food on the table.

 My Story